 ]performance s p a c e [

-]performance s p a c e [ remains the UK’s only performance art specific organisation.
-Our mission: to facilitate the prime conditions for performance art(ists) in the UK.
-We are committed to supporting challenging and difficult practices that embrace performance art as an ever-evolving medium.
+]performance s p a c e [ was founded in 2011 with a singular mission: to facilitate the prime conditions for performance art(ists) in the U.K. We are committed to supporting challenging and difficult practices that embrace performance art as an ever-evolving medium.

 - - -